 As we established, the customer does not pay for a license and therefore takes out a subscription.
 The contract determines the terms of the chosen subscription, including:

 - the rates,

 - the payment terms,

-- the frequency of payment statements, etc.
+- the frequency of payments, etc.

-- It is recommended to find out in advance what the pricing includes.
+We’d recommend finding out in advance what the pricing includes.
 Additional costs may be incurred for certain overruns that occur after the contract is signed (e.g. storage, premium support, API calls, etc.).

 Service availability and updates

 The availability of the service and maintenance must also be included in the contract.
 An added clause such as this one works to ensure the service provider is committed to the 24/7 availability of the SaaS software for the customer.